TheSylex/bevy_gearbox/README.md

 State changes are handled by observers, meaning you'll never have a character that is both `Idle` and `Dead`.

+State machines can be hierarchical, meaning one state machine can give control to a child state machine.

-Perfect for game entities that need complex state management:
+Perfect for game entities that need complex state management.
+I'm using it for my character and ability systems.
-- **Characters** with abilities that can interrupt normal behavior
-- **AI systems** with layered decision-making
-- **Interactive objects** with multiple operational modes

 ## Quick Example